Abda7aziz/alpha/README.md

 - `database/`: This directory contains the database configuration, models, and utility functions.
 - `models.py`: Defines the database models for users, portfolios, stocks, transactions, dividends, and cash.
 - `functions.py`: Contains the functions to perform operations like buying and selling stocks, registering dividends, and adding cash to the portfolio.
-- `Dockerfile`: A Dockerfile to build a PostgreSQL database container for the application.
 - `schema.sql`: A Schema DDL to create the schema upon creating the database.
 - `README.md`: This guide on setting up and understanding the application.